Accessing our datasets

 Project Feasibility & Scoping

-We begin by sending you the Data Access Request Form (DARF).
-This form captures the key details of your project and initiates the data access process.
-We begin by sending you the Data Access Request Form (DARF).
+The next stage is to complete the Data Access Request Form (DARF).
 This form captures the key details of your project and initiates the data access process.

 Following the Scoping Meeting, our team conducts an internal review of your DARF and assesses project feasibility.
 We also support you in preparing essential documentation, including your Data Linkage Plan and Data Management Plan.